drod-96/smart_clusters_v1/README.md

 # ML training

 Selected clusters are found in *considered_clusters_1.json* and *considered_clusters_2.json* refereed as set 1 and set 2 for each of the case study network.
-Clusters are identified by the parent DHN (ID), the set (ID) and a key (STRING).
+Clusters are identified by the parent DHN (INTEGER), the set (INTEGER) and a key (STRING).
 Considered ML achitectures are [GRU, MLP, CNN] with two versions each.
 Further details can be found in our paper.
 For instance, to train a cluster denoted with key ("a") belonging to the network (DHN 1) and from the set 1, the following command may be used.

 ```bash
 python train.py --model=gru --model_version=1 --cluster_key="a" --cluster_dhn_id=1 --cluster_set_id=1